You can join or renew your 2024 membership now.

 Other ways of helping on the day

 There are a number of other ways that you could help out on the day of an event.
-For championship events, lap-scorers are required to keep track of the positions of the riders at the end of each lap and of course to determine the final race result.
-Each event also needs two stewards and a Clerk of the Course to help run the meeting, and the club is always happy to receive willing volunteers for these roles.
+For Championship events, lap-scorers are required to keep track of the positions of the riders at the end of each lap and of course to determine the final race result.
+Each event also needs a minium of two AMCA Stewards and a Clerk of the Course to help run the meeting, and the club is always happy to receive willing volunteers for these roles.
+A days training is required at the AMCA headquarters in Cannock, Staffordshire.

 What about pre-event tasks?